thomas-mattsson/apic-remote-gw-temp/argocd/argo-setup/README.md

 There are two yaml files provided in this repo with the above changes applied.
 One exposing argocd through ingress and the other through a load balancer service.

-To apply the above instance and exposing using ingress update the file below with the ingress subdomain (replace REPLACE_WITH_DOMAIN with it):
+To apply the above instance and exposing it using ingress, download and update the file below with the ingress subdomain (replace REPLACE_WITH_DOMAIN with it):

-<https://raw.githubusercontent.com/Nordic-MVP-GitOps-Repos/apic-remote-gw/main/argocd/argo-setup/argocd-ingress.yaml> and then apply it.
+<apic-remote-gw/argocd/argo-setup/argocd-ingress.yaml> and then apply it.

 Or by exposing it with a load balancer service run the following command: